 Therefore, Fury will almost certainly have to give Whyte a shot at the strap if the Wilder trilogy is indeed completed.

-Sulaiman gave his view on the matter in order to stifle any ongoing confusion.
+Sulaiman gave his view on the matter to stifle any ongoing confusion.

 “The WBC has a mandatory defense for February 2021.
-This is the date up to which Dillian Whyte can be the opponent as the mandatory contender,” Sulaiman exclusively told World Boxing News.
+This is the date to which Dillian Whyte can be the opponent as the mandatory contender,” Sulaiman told World Boxing News.

 “Tyson Fury is a new champion.
-He has one year to do any fights he wishes to contract on a voluntary basis.
+He has one year to do any fights he wishes to contract voluntarily.

-“Now, Fury apparently has a rematch agreed with Wilder, but can fight Dillian Whyte or he can fight Anthony Joshua.
-He can fight any opponent (doesn’t have to be Wilder – within the next year), as I mentioned.
+“Now, Fury apparently has a rematch agreed with Wilder, but he can fight Dillian Whyte or Anthony Joshua.
+As I mentioned, he can fight any opponent (it doesn’t have to be Wilder – within the next year).

 “The mandate for the mandatory is February 2021.
 But we do not like to speculate (about what will happen before then).
 There is so much interest in the heavyweight division.

-“This is great for the sport and there are so many great fights than can be made.
-So let’s move forward, enjoy and make the best out of everything.
+“This is great for the sport, and there are so many great fights than can be made.
+So let’s move forward, enjoy and make the best of everything.

-“We have many, many great fights coming up,” he concluded.
+“We have many great fights coming up,” he concluded.

 In a nutshell, Fury has twelve months and three possible foes to consider fitting into his obviously packed schedule.
 You’d have to think something will have to give.

-If it’s Joshua who gets the nod, Fury’s representatives may have to ask the WBC for an exception, which may not be forthcoming unless Whyte is on board.
+If Joshua gets the nod, Fury’s representatives may have to ask the WBC for an exception, which may not be forthcoming unless Whyte is on board.

-It could come down to promoter Eddie Hearn having a word with Whyte to promise him the winner if his hangs on a few more months.
+It could come down to promoter Eddie Hearn having a word with Whyte to promise him the winner if he hangs on a few more months.